Niimaa/apinatomy/README.md

 *  A method `getChildIds()` which returns
    (a [promise](https://github.com/petkaantonov/bluebird#what-are-promises-and-why-should-i-use-them) of)
    an array of identifiers, representing the direct children of this model.
-*  A method `getChildren(ids)` which takes an array of identifiers, and returns (a promise of) an array filled with (promises of) the corresponding child models.
+*  A method `getModels(ids)` which takes an array of identifiers, and returns (a promise of) an array filled with (promises of) the corresponding models.
-   Each child model again needs to satisfy these three properties.
+   Each model again needs to satisfy these three properties.

 ApiNATOMY allows these methods to return promises (rather than immediate data) because the process of retrieving such data is likely to be asynchronous.
 For example, it may